mikerr/whereubin/README.md

 =========

-Scans local wifi APs every 30 seconds and logs SSID mac addresses Later when in home WIFI range connects and gets coordinates of each point Sends an email with a Google Maps link of the route taken
+Scans local wifi APs every 30 seconds and logs SSID mac addresses

+Later when in home WIFI range connects and gets coordinates of each point

+Then sends an email with a Google Maps link of the route taken

 ![image](/gmap.png)